CromulentEntity/Dungeon_Crawler_Deux/Documentation/UML Class Diagram.md

 MainMenuComponent "1" *-- "1" Player : Relies on >
 MainMenuComponent "1" *-- "1" Map : Relies on >

-BattleComponent "1" *-- "Many" Character : Requires >
+BattleComponent "1" *-- "Many" Actor : Requires >

 Main "1" *-- "1" Player : Relies on >
 Main "1" *-- "1" Map : Relies on >